bytrangle/my-website/src/markdown/integrate-global-style-sass-and-css-modules-in-gatsby/index.md

 date: "2020-09-09"
 category: "web development"
 featuredImage: "lego-blocks.jpg"
+description: "There's no one-size-fits all approach to styling with CSS, so why don't we combine the best from each approach?"

 ---
 Adding global styles to a Gatsby site is a piece of cake.